 Create a Quilt

 Instead of simply saving your baby’s receiving blankets as a commemorative item, you can patch together differently patterned blankets to create a beautiful new quilt.
 As your baby grows, he or she will eventually leave the crib behind for a big kid bed.
-Sewing together old receiving blankets is a great way to create a cozy first comforter for your child.
+Sewing together old flannel receiving blankets is a great way to create a cozy first comforter for your child that they can use as a keepsake for years to come.

 Sew Blankets into Pillows